 TYPES OF HAZARD/ EXPOSURE ACUTE HAZARDS/ SYMPTOMS PREVENTION FIRST AID/ FIRE FIGHTING FIRE In case of fire in the surroundings: use appropriate extinguishing media.
 EXPLOSION EXPOSURE AVOID ALL CONTACT! •INHALATION Local exhaust or breathing protection.
 Fresh air, rest. •SKIN Protective gloves.
 Protective clothing.
 Remove contaminated clothes.
-Rinse and then wash skin with water and soap. •EYES Safety spectacles or eye protection in combination with breathing protection if powder.
-First rinse with plenty of water for several minutes (remove contact lenses if easily possible), then take to a doctor. •INGESTION Do not eat, drink, or smoke during work.
+Rinse and then wash skin with water and soap. •EYES First rinse with plenty of water for several minutes (remove contact lenses if easily possible), then take to a doctor. ·INGESTION Do not eat, drink, or smoke during work.
 Rinse mouth.
 Refer for medical attention.